Gideon9212/Livecustom/README.md

 Basic Card Submission Guidelines:

 -Must have a working card script, card database, and pictures.
-We will not take requests to be scripted for you.
+We will not take requests to be scripted for you here.
+Request go to this hub: https://github.com/Gideon9212/Custom_Requests

 -Card ID's must start with 515xxxxxxx (10 numbers total, first 3 starting with 515.
 Few exceptions will be made.)